Last Updated on 26/10/2025

 The divert chains are used when you wish to divert traffic from page A to page B without first redirecting to page C.

-Redirect loops occur when you establish a redirect chain that begins and finishes on the same page, trapping users and bots in an infinite cycle.
+Redirect loops occur when you create a redirect chain that starts and ends on the same page, trapping users and bots in an infinite loop.

 In addition, if your redirects do not operate properly, they may appear in Google Search Console with the status “Redirect error“.